 Water settling around your house or basement space can be dangerous.
 A pedestal sump pump can help control rising water and ensure it’s running into the draining system quickly to avoid flood damage.
 Floodwater can damage your foundation and destroy valuable items that may be impossible or costly to replace or repair.
-Therefore, it’s vital to ensure your pump is working and ready when water rushes into your basement.
+Therefore, it’s vital to ensure your pump is working and ready when the water rushes into your basement.

 If the pump fails or is no longer pumping adequate levels of water, it is time to replace the pedestal sump pump.
 Replacing a pedestal sump pump is manageable, once you follow the proper guidelines.
 Here is how to replace your pedestal sump pump.